- Class of 2020 Welcomed at New Student Convocation

 - Accounting I and II or Financial Accounting

 Curry College's Division of Continuing Education schedules these courses on a regular basis.
-Please speak with the Director of Graduate Enrollment or with an Academic Advisor to be sure that courses you plan to take will fulfill the prerequisite requirements.
+Please speak with an Academic Advisor to be sure that courses you plan to take will fulfill the prerequisite requirements.